-- Omnipro Services is providing Comprehensive Construction Support and Construction Site services for the Ohio Department of Transportation for the Jeremiah Morrow Bridge Replacement Project.
-This project, located between Columbus and Cincinnati will replace the high level Bridges at the 36 mile post on Interstate 71 just outside Wilmington.
-The existing deck truss bridges will be replaced with a concrete cast-in-place segmental box structure using the balanced cantilever method of construction.
-This $88.1 million project is scheduled to be completed in six years in the fall of 2016.
+Omnipro Services is providing Comprehensive Construction Support and Construction Site services for the Ohio Department of Transportation for the Jeremiah Morrow Bridge Replacement Project.
+This project, located between Columbus and Cincinnati replaces the high level Bridges on Interstate 71 just outside Wilmington.
+Existing deck truss bridges are being replaced with a concrete cast-in-place segmental box structure using the balanced cantilever method of construction.
+This $88.1 million project is scheduled to be completed in the fall of 2016.

 Celebrating Completion of New Span of Jeremiah Morrow Bridge

 11/20/13 (Larry Davis, Local 12, WKRC, Cincinatti) - A celebration Tuesday, as a replacement for the northbound span of the Jeremiah Morrow Bridge prepares to open to traffic.
 It’s the first of two new spans that will carry traffic on I-71 over the Little Miami River.
 Larry Davis was there for the ceremony.

 After three years of construction, traffic will begin using the stretch of the Jeremiah Morrow Bridge Wednesday morning.
 The first phase is now complete.
 ODOT officials as well as state and local leaders cut the ribbon for the official opening of the new span.

 Over the past few years, there have been a lot of traffic delays and a lot of construction work on this new I-71 span, which at 239 feet high is the tallest bridge in the state of Ohio.
 Completion of the bridge will allow commerce to continue to flow through southwest Ohio.
 The new bridge is designed for so-called super loads, which the old bridge was not.